 RESIDENTS: Only two persons per household.
 All residents must be approved for occupancy prior to residing on park property.
 “Approval” is defined as written approval after review of an application for occupancy.
 Any person desirous of being assigned a rental agreement through purchase of a home on park property must fully comply with RCW 59.20.073 which includes, but is not limited to, delivery of fifteen-day advance written notice of the sale and corresponding opportunity for the park owner to approve the proposed purchaser for residency.

 OCCUPANTS: Senior Park: Any persons listed on the rental agreement as “occupants” who are residing on park property by virtue of residency with an authorized resident may reside on park property but are also subject to screening.
-“Occupants” shall not be allowed to reside with an authorized resident if such occupant poses a threat to the health, safety or welfare to the park community.
+Screening must occur within the first 15 days.
+“Occupants” shall not be allowed to reside with an authorized resident if such occupant poses a threat to the health, safety, or welfare to the park community.
 Such occupant must be named as an occupant in the resident’s rental agreement and be independently approved for occupancy.
 Any occupant on park property may only occupy as long as such resident occupies park property.
-If the authorized resident vacates, is evicted or no longer occupies the subject home due to death or illness, all occupants must either be screened for residency or forthwith vacate within ten (10) days of the resident’s departure from the subject premises unless such departure is temporary.
+If the authorized resident vacates, is evicted, or no longer occupies the subject home due to death or illness, all occupants must either be screened for residency or forthwith vacate within ten (10) days of the resident’s departure from the subject premises unless such departure is temporary.

 GUEST: “Guests” of authorized residents or occupants may visit at any time.
 Guests who stay overnight on park property in excess of forty-eight (48) continuous or cumulative hours must register themselves and their vehicle with management PRIOR to any extended stay as a condition of continued occupancy (overnight) on park property.
 Any guest who fails to register with management shall be considered an unauthorized trespasser.
 Guests who remain on park property overnight for fifteen (15) consecutive or cumulative days must submit application for residency and be approved for residency as a condition for continued occupancy.
 Any guest who remains on park property in excess of fifteen days without receiving approval for residency shall be considered an unauthorized trespasser.
 All guests and visitors are required to comply with the rules and regulations of the Park.
 Residents shall so advise their guests and visitors and shall provide to such guests and visitors a copy of the rules and regulations.